secrethub/secrethub-xgo/README.md

 Dictionary<string, string> resolvedEnv = client.ResolveEnv();
 ```

-Would lead to the `resolvedEnv` containing the following contents:
+would lead to the `resolvedEnv` containing the following contents:
 ```csharp
 Doctionary<string, string>
 {